naturalis/puppet-role_drupal/README.md

 Parameters
 -------------
-Sensible defaults for Naturalis in init.pp, extra_users_hash for additional SSH users. admin password will be reported during installation, when installation is done unattended then search in /var/log/syslog for the text:  Installation complete.
+Sensible defaults for Naturalis in init.pp. admin password will be reported during installation, when installation is done unattended then search in /var/log/syslog for the text:  Installation complete.
 User name: admin  User password: <password here>

 ```